0

 Roselyn Small

-Providing Legal Services For Indigenous Victims Of Violence
+Providing Legal Services for Indigenous Victims of Violence

 Meskee Tsotaddle-Yatsayte

-Open seat - Appointed by Ute Mountain Tribal Council
+Appointed by Tribal Council

-Southern Ute Indian Tribe
+Councilwoman Southern Ute Indian Tribe

 Koralene Tapoof

-The Colorado Commission Of Indian Affairs
+Representing the Colorado Commission of Indian Affairs

 Jenifer Lewis